Thelymitra bracteata

-Thelymitra bracteata, commonly called the leafy sun orchid or large-bracted sum orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra bracteata, commonly called leafy sun orchid or large-bracted sum orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single leathery, more or less flat leaf and up to thirty pale blue flowers that are greenish on the back.
 The bracts are larger than on similar sun orchids.

 Description

 Thelymitra bracteata is a tuberous, perennial herb with a single erect, leathery, flat, dark green, linear to lance-shaped leaf 200-450 mm long and 8-15 mm wide with a purplish base.
 Between five and thirty pale blue flowers 16-30 mm wide are arranged on a flowering stem 300-800 mm tall.
 There are usually two prominent bracts.
 The sepals and petals are 6-14 mm long and 3-7 mm wide.
 The column is white or greenish, 5-6.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is reddish to brown with a yellow tip, curved forwards with a notched tip.
 The side lobes bend sharply upwards and have dense, toothbrush-like tufts of white hairs.
 Flowering occurs from September to December.